phylo42/RAPPAS/README.md

 __Note on PhyML and PAML binaries__:
 Currently, the following programs are fully supported by RAPPAS for generating ancestral sequence posterior probabilities:
-- PhyML : Fastest & strongly recommended but may require lots of RAM.
+- PhyML : Fastest & strongly recommended but may require lots of RAM (you have to use phyml-v3.3.20180214).
 - PAML  : Slower,  but requires less memory.

 __Note on -Xm[x]G option__: